How To Recession Proof Your Investments

 For instance, Clover Corp (CLV) was a Small Cap we purchased on three separate transactions at more than 50% above the lowest price we had recommended.
 Unfortunately, we exited at prices of more than 50% below the peak!
 Nevertheless, the ASX share portfolio achieved a 240% return over 2 years.

-One of the stocks that does not appear in our best performing Small Caps is Macquarie Telecom (MAQ), which has still been a spectacular performer over the medium term.
-The ASX share portfolio had purchased this stock in two tranches in June 2014, and sold for a 70% profit some 18 to 24 month later in December 2017.
-Again, we bought too soon, and sold too early, but still achieved a return on investment of 45%.
+One of the stocks that do not appear in our best performing Small Caps is Macquarie Telecom (MAQ), which has still been a spectacular performer over the medium term.
+The ASX share portfolio had purchased this stock in two tranches in June 2014 and sold for a 70% profit some 18 to 24 months later in December 2017.
+Again, we bought too soon and sold too early, but still achieved a return on investment of 45%.